Benefits of Chlorella

 May Promote Eye Health

-Chlorella contains carotenoids like lutein and zeaxanthin (30).
-Lutein and zeaxanthin are the primary dietary carotenoids found in the human retina, protecting the macula from blue light damage, improving visual acuity, and scavenging harmful reactive oxygen (31).
-With that said, studies suggest chlorella’s natural plant compounds would decrease the risk and protect against macular degeneration (32,33).
+Chlorella contains carotenoids like lutein and zeaxanthin (32).
+Lutein and zeaxanthin are the primary dietary carotenoids in the human retina, protecting the macula from blue light damage, improving visual acuity, and scavenging harmful reactive oxygen (33).
+Studies suggest chlorella’s natural plant compounds would decrease these risks and protect against macular degeneration (34,35).

 May Promote Liver Health

-The liver is the largest internal organ, responsible for more than 500 vital functions like bile production, detoxification, production and regulation of vital bodily processes, and more (34).
-When the liver becomes overburdened, it may become congested or result in liver disease.
-Several studies have demonstrated that chlorella supplementation can improve markers of liver health in individuals with non-alcoholic liver disease (35,36,37).
+The liver is the largest internal organ, responsible for over 500 vital functions such as bile production, detoxification, production and regulation of vital bodily processes, and more (36).
+When the liver becomes overburdened, it may become congested, resulting in liver disease.
+Several studies have demonstrated that chlorella supplementation can improve markers of liver health in individuals with non-alcoholic liver disease (37,38,39).

 May Improve Blood Sugar Levels